GoogleCloudPlatform/ops-agent/integration_test/README.md

 ### expected_logs

-We use `expected_logs` field inside `metadata.yaml` file both as a test artifact and as a source for documentation, e.g. [Apache(httpd) public doc](https://cloud.google.com/stackdriver/docs/solutions/agents/ops-agent/third-party/apache#monitored-logs).
+We use `expected_logs` inside `metadata.yaml` file both as a test artifact and as a source for documentation, e.g. [Apache(httpd) public doc](https://cloud.google.com/stackdriver/docs/solutions/agents/ops-agent/third-party/apache#monitored-logs).
 All logs ingested from the integration should be documented here.

 A sample `expected_logs` snippet looks like: